-- Health maintenance organization (HMO).
-A primary care physician (PCP) you choose coordinates care and refers you to specialists within the network.
+- Health Maintenance Organization (HMO).
+In an HMO, a primary care physician (PCP) you choose coordinates care and refers you to specialists within the network.
 Care outside the network isn’t covered except in an emergency.
 To avoid unexpected expenses, follow all the plan rules carefully.

-- Special needs plan (SNP).
-Available if you need coordinated care or care management because you have chronic or disabling conditions, such as diabetes or kidney failure (ESRD), or are eligible for Medicare and Medicaid (“dual-eligible”).
+- Special Needs Plan (SNP).
+An SNP is available if you need coordinated care or care management because you have chronic or disabling conditions or are eligible for Medicare and Medicaid (dual eligible).

-You’re eligible for Medicare in Wisconsin when you turn 65 if you are a U.S. citizen or legal resident for five or more years.
-You may also be eligible if you are under 65 and:
+You’re eligible for Medicare in Wisconsin when you turn 65 years old if you are a U.S. citizen or legal resident for five or more years.
+You may also be eligible if you are under age 65 and:

-You can enroll in Medicare for the first time up to three months before you turn 65, and coverage begins the first day of that month.
-You can also enroll during, or three months after, your birthday month, but there is a delay before coverage begins.
+You can enroll in Medicare for the first time up to 3 months before you turn 65, and coverage begins the first day of that month.
+You can also enroll during, or 3 months after, your birthday month, but there is a delay before coverage begins.

 If you decide to enroll in a Medicare Advantage plan, you’ll still need to first enroll in parts A and B when you become eligible for Medicare, and pay the Part B premium.

 You can then choose if you want a Part C plan.

 In some special circumstances you can enroll in Medicare outside the normal periods.
 Examples of circumstances that may allow you to qualify include losing an employer-sponsored plan or moving out of your plan’s service area.

 During the annual election period, you can make changes to your current plan or switch between original Medicare and Medicare Advantage.

 The annual election period is from October 15 to December 7.